-12 Great Ways to Keep Your Kids Moving Throughout the Day
+12 Great Ways to Keep Your Kids Moving

 Physical activity is a crucial component to healthy growth and development in children.
 Engaging in healthy movement not only helps children develop physically, but it also assists in the development of social, emotional and mental skills.
 The US Department of Health and Human Services recommends that preschool children (aged 3–5 years) should be active throughout the day, with a target of 3 hours per day of light, moderate and vigorous physical activity.